Tool development using the Tool Maker

 )

 Two papaya viewers in a vertical split.
 The button label is defined because this element goes into a Tab element.
-The tab’s “button_label” property is a label that will appear to select between different viewer elements in the QMENTA Platform.
+A tab can contain one or more visualization widgets.
+The tab’s “button_label” property is a label that will appear to select between different visualization tabs in the QMENTA Platform.

-: Configure a layout with tabs to showcase different results.
-Buttons with labels allow users to select different tabs, and elements in each tab must have thebutton_label
+Tab(): Configure a layout with tabs to showcase different results.
+Buttons with labels allow users to select different tabs, and elements in each tab must have thebutton_labelparameter defined.

 # Remember to add the button_label in the child objects of the tab.